 - Let it cool until you can handle it, then use a sharp knife to slice it very thin and enjoy. (see note 3)

 Note 1: If you don't like pepper turkey, you can make other seasonings with dried herbs, such as oregano/thyme/garlic powder; rosemary/lemon zest; or any other combination you like.
-Use about ½ tsp of salt in any of your combinations.
+Use about ½ teaspoon of salt in any of your combinations.